finbertmds/examtopics/examtopics-downloader/README.md

   -c	Optionally include all the comment/discussion text -exams
-    	Optionally show all the possible exams for your selected provider and exit -no-cache
+    	Optionally show all the possible exams for your selected provider and exit -json
+    	Export data to JSON format in addition to MD format -no-cache
     	Optional argument, set to disable looking through cached data on github -o string